-When people think of a pressure cooker like an Instant Pot they don’t associate it with anything to do with a cocktail, but like we found with our Cherry Toasted Cream Ramos Gin Fizz, you can take a simple ingredient and transform it into something amazing just by toasting it!
-And since we still had some toasted cream left over from our first try at toasting cream in an Instant Pot (oh and we loved the results we had with our Cherry Toasted Cream Ramos Gin Fizz!) we wanted to find another cocktail that we could use some toasted cream in!
+When people think of a pressure cooker like an Instant Pot they don’t associate it with anything to do with a cocktail.
+But, like we found with our Cherry Toasted Cream Ramos Gin Fizz, you can take a simple ingredient and transform it into something amazing!
+This can be just by toasting it!
+And since we still had some toasted cream left over from our first try at toasting cream in an Instant Pot.(Oh, and we loved the results we had with our Cherry Toasted Cream Ramos Gin Fizz!)
+We wanted to find another cocktail that we could use some toasted cream in!

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.